-In the century after Newton, the most striking fact is how little understood, and so directly addressed, his argument was.
-Though Leibniz admitted to Clarke that each body has an "absolute true motion," he avoided explaining precisely what it consists in, all the while denying that it is velocity in absolute space, as the Newtonians had it.
+In the century after Newton, the most striking fact is how little understood-thus, never directly addressed-his argument was.
+Though Leibniz admitted to Clarke that each body has an "absolute true motion," he avoided explaining precisely what it consists in, all while denying that it is velocity in absolute space, as the Newtonians had it.
 Instead, Leibniz sought to preempt their conclusion by arguing that there is no absolute space, hence there can be no motion in it.
 This move ultimately solves nothing; Leibniz still owes the world his own account of what true motion is, and a proof that it supports a mechanics of inertial forces.
 Still, in Germany the post-Leibnizians followed his tactic.
 Led by Wolff, they rehashed his genetic account of our representation <space>.
 First, they alleged, we perceive direct metric relations between material objects.
-Then, by "abstraction," we form the concept of a system of situations for the class of all actual bodies: space (Wolff 1730: 455-61).
-Motion, in turn, is nothing but a body's change of situation relative to some set of bodies (1730: 493ff.).
-Possibly true, but insufficient.
-At any instant, a given body changes infinitely many kinematic relations to others.
-And yet, both the new mechanics and his natural philosophy assume that bodies have unique true motions, which he ought to define and defend.
-Regrettably, Wolff always remained oblivious to this deep, difficult problem.
-So did his disciple, Thümmig, who went on to write a useless, repetitive "sixth letter to Clarke" after Leibniz's death, without ever grasping that true motion all but inexorably requires absolute space (Sharpe 1744).
+Then, by "abstraction," we form the concept of a system of situations for the class of all actual bodies: space.
+Motion, in turn, is nothing but a body's change of situation relative to some set of bod-